Giant cookies seem to be all the rage these days, and that’s for good reason. Who wouldn’t want to eat a giant gooey cookie?

 Even though these cookies are massive, they follow the same general directions as most other cookies.

-I put together a large protein cookie a while back, and it taught me 2 very important lessons when it comes to making large protein cookies…
+I first developed my large protein cookie recipe a while back, and it taught me 2 very important lessons when it comes to making large protein cookies…

 - Chilling the dough is necessary.
 We let the cookie dough sit in the fridge for one hour before baking to help prevent the cookie from spreading too thin.